 - A. Section Includes:

 - 1. Interior lighting fixtures.

 - 2. Lighting fixture supports.

 - B. Related Sections:

 - 1. Section 26 09 23 Lighting Control Devices.

 - 2. Section 26 27 26 Wiring Devices.

-- 1.2 ACTION SUBMITTALS

-- A. Product Data: For each type of lighting fixture, arranged in order of fixture designation.
+A. Product Data: For each type of lighting fixture, arranged in order of fixture designation.
 Include data on features, accessories, and finishes.

-- 1.3 INFORMATIONAL SUBMITTALS

-- A. Field quality-control reports.

-- 1.4 QUALITY ASSURANCE

-- A. Electrical Components, Devices, and Accessories: Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked for intended location and application.
+A. Electrical Components, Devices, and Accessories: Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked for intended location and application.

-- PART 2 PRODUCTS

-- 2.1 MANUFACTURERS

-- A. Products: Subject to compliance with requirements, available products that may be incorporated into the Work include, but are not limited to, product(s) indicated on Drawings in the Lighting Fixture Schedules.
+A. Products: Subject to compliance with requirements, available products that may be incorporated into the Work include, but are not limited to, product(s) indicated on Drawings in the Lighting Fixture Schedules.

-- 2.2 GENERAL REQUIREMENTS FOR LIGHTING FIXTURES AND COMPONENTS
+2.2 GENERAL REQUIREMENTS FOR LIGHTING FIXTURES AND COMPONENTS

-- A. Recessed Fixtures: Comply with NEMA LE 4 for ceiling compatibility for recessed fixtures.
+A. Recessed Fixtures: Comply with NEMA LE 4 for ceiling compatibility for recessed fixtures.

 - B. Metal Parts: Free of burrs and sharp corners and edges. - C. Sheet Metal Components: Steel unless otherwise indicated.
 Form and support to prevent warping and sagging. - D. Doors, Frames, and Other Internal Access: Smooth operating, free of light leakage under operating conditions, and designed to permit relamping without use of tools.
-Designed to prevent doors, frames, lenses, diffusers, and other components from falling accidentally during relamping and when secured in operating position. - E. Diffusers and Globes: - 1.
-Acrylic Lighting Diffusers: 100 percent virgin acrylic plastic.
+Designed to prevent doors, frames, lenses, diffusers, and other components from falling accidentally during relamping and when secured in operating position.

+E. Diffusers and Globes:

+- 1. Acrylic Lighting Diffusers: 100 percent virgin acrylic plastic.
 High resistance to yellowing and other changes due to aging, exposure to heat, and UV radiation. - a.
 Lens Thickness: At least 0.125 inch minimum unless otherwise indicated. - b.
 UV stabilized. - 2.
 Glass: Annealed crystal glass unless otherwise indicated.